SERLatBTH/StarterGuide-DJIMavic2Pro/DJIGoggles/README.md

 ## Accessories
 ### DJI OcuSync Air System
 This is all the external cables or equirment that you need for DJI Goggles.
-Blow is the list of the content, check befor you get the box and when you return.
+Blow is the list of the content, check before you get the box and when you return.
 1. Air Unit
 2. Camera
 3. Pagoda Antenna (SMA interface)